Driving innovation in territorial food systems and improving outcomes for producers and consumers.

 - COACH delivers a knowledge-based suite of activities to support farmers and small operators to access information on consumer demand and improve their capacity to connect with consumers.

 - COACH provides new insights and guidance on the costs and margins for each link in the supply chain, demonstrating opportunities for improved incomes for farmers and small operators and reduced costs for intermediaries.

 - COACH designs a ‘farm-to-fork procurement toolkit’ for public authorities in order to improve sharing of experience and help them design appropriate tenders for healthy and fresh food supplied by small-scale producers and also to support farmers to know how to access these opportunities.

-- COACH maximises the impact of all the project’s activities through effective communication and dissemination, including policy engagement in order to create a more enabling environment for collaborative agri-food chains.
+- COACH maximizes the impact of all the project’s activities through effective communication and dissemination, including policy engagement in order to create a more enabling environment for collaborative agri-food chains.